-The Commission is authorised to sign, on behalf of the European Union, the Agreement between the European Union and the United States of America on the processing and transfer of Financial Messaging Data from the European Union to the United States for purposes of the Terrorist Finance Tracking Program, and to designate the persons empowered to proceed to the signature.
+The Agreement between the European Union and the United States of America on the processing and transfer of Financial Messaging Data from the European Union to the United States for purposes of the Terrorist Finance Tracking Program is hereby concluded.

-The text of the Agreement to be signed is attached to this Decision.
+The text of the Agreement to be concluded is attached to this Decision.